Australian cricket team in New Zealand in 1909–10: Team

 On 14 Jan 1910 the Australian Board of Control of Cricket met and appointed a selection committee of Clem Hill, Frank Iredale and Peter McAlister to choose the touring squad and appointed Alick Mackenzie as the tour manager and Australian Board representative.
 The appointment of Mackenzie to this role was seen as a reward for his services to Australian cricket after a long career.
 The 1909/10 season was his last in competitive cricket.
 It was his second tour of New Zealand having previously toured with the New South Wales side in 1893/94.

 The Australian Board of Control asked each state representative on the board to nominate a set number of players from their state for selection.
 New South Wales, Victoria and South Australia were asked to nominate six players each, while Queensland and Tasmania were asked to nominate two each.
 From this pool of 22 players the selectors would choose a final touring squad of 13.

 Of the players initially selected, Gar Waddy and Stanley Hill were unavailable to make the tour.
 They were replaced in the team by Tom Warne and Charles Simpson respectively.

 The touring party was not a full-strength Australian team.
 Of the selected players, only Armstrong, Bardsley, Hopkins and Whitty had previously played Test cricket and no other players outside of those four had toured with the 1909 Australian team in England.
-Emery, Kelleway, Mayne and Smith went on to play Tests.
+Outside those four, Emery, Kelleway, Mayne and Smith went on to play Tests.